mdjamilkashemporosh/AuroraMail/README.md

 - Dynamic data injection into email templates
 - Easy setup and configuration

+## How it Works

+- When a request for an HTML template is made, the application first checks if it exists in the Redis cache.
+- If the template is found in the cache, it is retrieved and served directly, avoiding the need for expensive template rendering.
+- If the template is not found in the cache, it is fetched from the persistent storage, rendered, and then stored in Redis for future use.
+- Subsequent requests for the same template can then be served directly from the cache, significantly reducing the response time.

 ## Getting Started

 Clone this repository to your local machine: